elmexdechileen/streaming-app/README.md

 - KRaft: Uses Kafka Raft (KRaft) mode, eliminating the need for Zookeeper.

 ## Notes
 - Use either the mock service or the actual API, defined in `example.env`.
+You do need to have an api key for Openweathermap though.
 - URLs:
     - [Apache Flink Dashboard](http://localhost:8081/)
     - [Kafka Control Center](http://localhost:8081/)